OpenBCI/brainflow/docs/BrainFlowDev.rst

 If you want to commit to core module of brainflow project please check that all tests are passed, you can enable `Travis CI <https://travis-ci.com/>`_ and `AppVeyour <https://ci.appveyor.com>`_ for your fork of BrainFlow to run tests automatically, or check CI status directly in your PR

-Also you can run integration tests manually for any board even if you dont have real hardware, check BrainFlow Emulator page for details
+Also you can run integration tests manually for any board even if you dont have real hardware, check BrainFlow Emulator page for details.

 Pull Requests
 --------------